koalalorenzo/blog/content/posts/202210-10-years-diary/index.md

 I wrote almost the entirety of my 20s.
 From September 2012 until now.
 I will continue writing.
 Toto from Cinema Paradiso might say that this tape is a perfect pilot for a TV show instead of a single movie!
-Why limiting to a long feature film when you can have:

-* a spy episode about me trying to organize a surprise birthday party
-* a thriller, the one when I drank far too much with the wrong people
-* an adventure one, about dates and hookups on Grindr in Japan
-* a comedy episode about that time I had a seizure in the cinema
-* an adult-themed one about exploring sexuality and experimenting new things
-* a sci-fi one about work and projects that I never finished 🤣
-* a LGBTQ+ horror one about that time I woke up filled with bruises in somebody's flat
-* a dramatic episode when you feel alone because you live abroad
-* a romantic episode filled with plot twists about finding friends and the right man

-Even if the story will be inconsistent and too few recurring characters, I am sure Trixie and Katya would say that [this](https://youtu.be/6nvDC9YSMvQ?t=1310) [show](https://youtu.be/8jqs2XKe3Xg?t=1206) [has](https://youtu.be/Wmw9WcFe9Mo?t=1142) [everything](https://youtu.be/jKMGFaF1YbE?t=1034): drama, love, suspense, sex, blood, and laughs... and Toto would love it too!
+Even if the story will be inconsistent and too few recurring characters, I am sure Trixie and Katya would say that [this](https://youtu.be/6nvDC9YSMvQ?t=1310) [show](https://youtu.be/8jqs2XKe3Xg?t=1206) [has](https://youtu.be/Wmw9WcFe9Mo?t=1142) [everything](https://youtu.be/jKMGFaF1YbE?t=1034): drama, love, suspense, depression, sex, blood, and laughs... and Toto would love it too!

 Seriously speaking, what I want to say is that writing down things helps me remember important events of my life, more than a bullet point list of episodes.